MichaelBalyan/TicTacToe_AI_Java/README.md

-<h1>🎮 Tic-Tac-Toe with Smart AI (Java Implementation)</h1>
+<h1>🎮 Tic-Tac-Toe (Java Implementation)</h1>

 <p>
-A Java implementation of the classic Tic-Tac-Toe game featuring a strategic AI opponent and a clean, maintainable architecture based on Object-Oriented Programming principles.
+A Java implementation of the classic Tic-Tac-Toe game featuring a strategic computer opponent and a clean, maintainable architecture based on Object-Oriented Programming principles.
 </p>